AA-AZm/Object-Detection-Project/README.md

 At the time, the codebase lacked proper testing, as I did not yet have the familiarity to integrate JUnit effectively into the development workflow.
 Since then, I have deepened my understanding of both JUnit and broader testing methodologies.
 Through this growth, I have come to recognize that test-driven development (TDD) should be considered a top and crucial priority in modern software engineering.
-Not only does it enhance reliability and maintainability, but it is also especially critical in contexts involving LLM-assisted coding, where comprehensive test coverage ensures code correctness, guards against regressions, and provides a robust foundation for iterative improvements.
+Not only does it enhance reliability and maintainability (especially for future developers who have to interact with your code), but it is also especially critical in contexts involving LLM-assisted coding, where comprehensive test coverage ensures code correctness, guards against regressions, and provides a robust foundation for iterative improvements.